Mr-Kumar-Abhishek/Asitor/README.md

 * How to run tests: compile and run tests.
 * Deployment instructions: Deployment should be cross-platform, for linux it should have a make, configure and install script and in windows it should have a proper installer.

+### Build instructions

+* Linux

+For linux, clone the repository, then move to src directory:

+`cd src`

+Then make:

+`make`

+You will find the binary build in 'asitor/build':

+`../build/`

 ### Contribution guidelines ###

 * Writing tests